stellasia/stellasia.github.io/about.md

 Beside data analysis, I can also write reliable code (including webservices and HTML/CSS/JavaScript) that can be pushed to **production**.

 <div class="info">
-<p>Right now, I am mainly interested in:
+<p>Right now, I am mainly interested in topics including but not limited to:
     <ul>
 		<li>mathematical/statistical modelisation</li>
 		<li>bayesian analysis and its applications</li>